 What does a typical session look like?

 We encourage all new clients to undertake an initial assessment to identify health and injury problems and have an understanding of your medical and exercise history.
-We identify your exercise barriers, set safe and realistic goals to reduce your symptoms related to your condition and then get you involved in a specific exercise program whether one on one, group classes or devise a home or gym program to improve your lifestyle.
+We identify your exercise barriers, set safe and realistic goals to reduce your symptoms related to your condition and then get you involved in a specific exercise program whether one on one with us in the studio, group classes or devise a home or gym program to improve your lifestyle.

 Exercising whilst on cancer treatment or post treatment has been studied and proven to aid with many side effects of treatment.
 Its shown to decrease side effects of medication, radiotherapy, chemotherapy, to increase strength, decrease fatigue and improve mental state.
 Many cancer patients are aware of the need and benefits of exercise but are at a loss of what is right for them.